RogerHardiman/onvif-audit/README.md

 onvif-audit will scan a network looking for ONVIF cameras and create an audit log folder containing

-* Text File which reports the Camera Make and Model and the Camera Time (to check Time Sync Errors)
+* Text File which reports the Camera Make and Model and Serial Number and the Camera Time (to check Time Sync Errors)
 * JPEG Snapshot of the camera view

 The Audit can be controlled from the Command Line or via a Configuration File